How do I nominate a business for The Happening List?

 A note on email manipulation

-Facebook's email addresses are NOT valid and will be removed during the audit process.
+Facebook's email addresses or blind Apple email addresses are NOT valid and will be removed during the audit process.
 In addition, email addresses from disposable email systems a/k/a “email routing systems” will be disqualified (e.g. mailinator, yopmail etc).

 When will the winners be announced?

 The top winners of each category will be announced on this website in the spring (date to be announced).
 The Happening List winners will remain listed for the entire year and be given the opportunity to add detailed information about their business to the website.
 Winners & finalists will also receive an official Happening List award.